needle-tools/needle-engine-support/documentation/scripting.md

 ```

 ## Creating a new component
-Scripts are written in TypeScript (recommended) or JavaScript.
+Scripts are written in [TypeScript ⇡](https://www.typescriptlang.org/docs/) (recommended) or JavaScript.
 There's two ways to add custom scripts to your project:

 - Simply add a `.ts` or `.js` file inside `src/scripts/` in your generated project directory.
   Generated C# components are placed under `Assets/Needle/Components.codegen`.